wp-statistics/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [GitHub](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [GitHub](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= v13.2.2.1 - 08.05.2022 =
+* Bugfix: Compatibility & fixed the UTF-8 permalinks issue
+* Bugfix: Showing the right hits of Total Page Views in the widget

 = v13.2.2 - 08.05.2022 =
 * Improvement: Downloading 3rd party services, the GeoIP & Referrer Spammer databases now is on [jsDelivr](https://www.jsdelivr.com/)
 * Bugfix: Storing & sending HTML tags allowed for notification message body